ekeilty17/ekeilty17.github.io/_posts/2024-01-05-gauss-proof-of-the-constructibility-of-the-heptadecagon.md

 <br>

 The second property involves the complex conjugate of $\zeta^k$.
-Graphically, these correspond to the points of the polynomial on the mirrored side of the $x$-axis.
+Graphically, these correspond to the points of the polygon on the mirrored side of the $x$-axis.

 $$
 (\zeta^k)^* = \left ( e^{i \frac{2 \pi k}{n}} \right )^* = e^{- i \frac{2 \pi k}{n}} = e^{i \frac{2 \pi (-k)}{n}} = \zeta^{-k}